cs440lang/lectures/slides/09-typecheck.md

 <!-- pause -->

-We don't require `let` variables to be declared.
+`let` bindings need not be explicitly annotated.
 We can perform *local inference* to compute their types and extend the environment.

 ```typst +render +width:80%